MarisaKirisame/DefComBlog/Calculator.md

 > A compiler is just a staged definitional interpreter.
 What's the problem?

-Dont worry about the above quote.
+Don't worry about the above quote.
 Let's design a programming language, and write a compiler for it!

 ## Design

 What should the language look like?

 JSON.
 To be precise, the source code of the program is a JSON file.
 By doing so, we do not need to parse the program from a textual format - it is already done.
-Even though parsing make your program look nice (because it is not in JSON), and parsing is deep and useful knowledge, we will completely skip parsing: it is very complex, and if we talk about it, we will spend most of our time talking about it, leaving little time for everything else.
+Even though parsing makes your program look nice (because it is not in JSON), and parsing is deep and useful knowledge, we will completely skip parsing: it is very complex, and if we talk about it, we will spend most of our time talking about it, leaving little time for everything else.

 OK.
 What feature should it have?

 Almost none.
-The more feature a language have, the harder it is to design and implement.
+The more feature a language has, the harder it is to design and implement.
 To ease such a task, we will be doing, essentially, agile development.
 We will design and implement a simple language, refactor the code, add more feature to the language and repeat.
 This way, the learning curve will be smoother, and you get to see the conflict between different programming language features, and the conflict between performance and expressivity, as the language evolve.

 ## Language Definition